 Next, let's take a look at repeating this workflow using standard blocks instead of Toolkits.
 Using standard blocks gives you more control over the process, allowing you to learn more about all the steps involved.
 It's very useful to understand the underlying building blocks before creating your own Custom block.

 6. Turn the Basic Workflow into a Repeatable Workflow (build a Custom Block)

 Now that you feel comfortable with our shelled and filled workflow, let's turn our workflow into a Custom block by following this tutorial.
 This process can be replicated for any workflow you create, enabling you to package complex processes into a simple block.

 7. Working with CAD Parts

 We imported and worked with CAD parts in the previous lessons.
-These tutorials will cover the same methods, diving a little deeper on how to work with CAD parts.
+These tutorials cover the same methods, diving a little deeper into how to work with CAD parts.

 CAD bodies can be converted into our Implicit data type easily, shown in this article.
-Once a part is converted into an Implicit format, any of the Boolean Operations, Lattices, and other functions can be applied to the geometry.
+Once a part is converted into an Implicit format a wider range of operations can be applied to it.